 - Visually stunning.

 - Highest price point

-This part of cabinet design is based less on utility preference, and more on style preference.
-Certain styles of cabinets will complement different decor styles, so be sure you’ve chosen the decor style for your home.
+This part of cabinet design is based less on utility preference and more on style preference.
+Particular cabinets will complement different decor styles, so be sure you’ve chosen the decor style for your home.

-Shaker style cabinet doors are by far the most popular.
+Shaker-style cabinet doors are by far the most popular.
 They are versatile, so they match to a large variety of decor styles.
 These are timeless and elegant, so if you’re unsure, these are a safe bet.
 Flat panel cabinets appeal to a more modern look, while beadboard cabinets complement coastal and traditional vibes.
-Glass front cabinets are ideal if you want to show off glassware or decorative accents.
+Glass front cabinets are ideal for showing off glassware or decorative accents.
 Take a look at pictures of different types of cabinets with varying decor to get a sense of the differences!

-In the follow up blog post on cabinet design, we will discuss cabinet finishes and hardware options!
+The follow-up blog post on cabinet design will discuss cabinet finishes and hardware options!
 Check it out right here!